v-zhuravlev/zabbix-notify/README.md

 Once inside PagerDuty you will need to setup **Services** that will provide you with data.
 To do this go to **Configuration->Services**:
 ![image](https://cloud.githubusercontent.com/assets/14870891/14526382/88ead7fc-024b-11e6-9025-999f6a477e00.png)

 On the next page choose Zabbix from the list of services and choose a name for your Zabbix installation:
 ![image](https://cloud.githubusercontent.com/assets/14870891/14526388/954236a8-024b-11e6-84a6-189e527e01b5.png)
 You will see Service key on the next page: save it somewhere as you will need this in Zabbix.

 ## Test with PagerDuty
 Once you have done the previous step, go back to console and test the script by running it under user Zabbix:

 ```
 root#:su - zabbix
 cd /usr/local/share/zabbix/alertscripts
 ```

-To ADD ALARM
+To ADD ALARM:

 ```
 ./zbx-notify pagerduty 'PROBLEM:myHOSTNAME Temperature Failure on DAE5S Bus 1 Enclosure 1' \
 'Host: myHOSTNAME \